Illinois Veteran Grant (IVG) Program

 - Meet one of these two criteria:

-- have served at least one year of federal active duty service in the Armed Forces of the United States, which may include the Illinois National Guard and the Reserve component of the Armed Forces, or
+- have served at least one year of federal active duty service in the Armed Forces of the United States, which may include the Illinois National Guard and the Reserve component of the Armed Forces, [Drill time (weekend and summer drills) by Guard members and Reservists is not equivalent to federal active duty service], or

 - regardless of length of service, have served in a foreign country in a time of hostilities in that country; have been medically discharged for service related reasons; or have been discharged prior to August 11, 1967.